xmenbteam/fe-nc-jukebox/README.md

 1. Your pizza parlour is going to accept social media likes from your users.
 Add some state to your `App` that will keep track of how many likes you've received.
 This value should start at 0 (we all gotta start somewhere!).
 Render this value from your state underneath your header.

 2. Time to feel good about ourselves.
-Add a button that when clicked will increase the number of like our page has received.
-The user should be able to click this button as many times as they like 👍
+Add a button that when clicked will increase the number of likes our page has received.
+The user should be able to click this button as many times as they like 👍.

 3. Next we're going to add the ability for our users to order a pizza.
 First thing we'll need is a way of keeping track of how many pizzas they've ordered.
 Add some state to your `App` to keep track of the users `basket`.
 The basket should be an object with the following keys: